Renée Zellweger

 BirthdayApr 25, 1969

 BiographyRenée Kathleen Zellweger ( rə-NAY ZEL-weg-ər; born April 25, 1969) is an American actress.
-The recipient of various accolades, including two Academy Awards, two British Academy Film Awards, and four Golden Globe Awards, she was one of the world's highest-paid actresses by 2007.
+She is the recipient of various accolades, including two Academy Awards, two British Academy Film Awards, and four Golden Globe Awards.

 Born and raised in Texas, Zellweger studied English literature at the University of Texas at Austin.
 Initially aspiring for a career in journalism, she was drawn to acting following her brief work on stage while in college.
 Following minor roles in Dazed and Confused (1993) and Reality Bites (1994), her first starring role came with the slasher film The Return of the Texas Chainsaw Massacre (1995).
 She rose to prominence with starring roles in the romantic comedy Jerry Maguire (1996), the drama One True Thing (1998), and the black comedy Nurse Betty (2000), winning a Golden Globe Award for the last of these.